 The Company is significantly looking at greater markets to explore.
-This requires conducting comprehensive studies to understand customer preferences, market trends, and competitive landscapes in various regions
+This requires conducting comprehensive studies to understand customer preferences, market trends, and competitive landscapes in various regions traditional and digital platforms, including print media, social media and affiliate marketing.

 What are we doing about it?